treecreate/webstore/docs/setup-guide.md

 For managing the monorepo, we use [NX](https://github.com/nrwl/nx).\
 Install it with `npm install -g nx` _(or install it locally and use it with `npx nx ...`)_

+If you encounter issues with creating apps, generating workspaces etc, make sure that you are using the latest version of Node, NX and the [NX-Java plugin](https://github.com/tinesoft/nxrocks/releases)

 ## Workspace setup